 The FRITZ!Repeater easily and efficiently adds an additional wireless access point to your home network.
-This way you will even have ideal wireless reception and high-speed connections to the internet and home network outside the wireless range (WiFi) of your router.
+This way you will even have ideal wireless reception and high-speed connections to the internet and home network outside the Wi-Fi range of your router.
 The FRITZ!Repeater adopts the wireless access information from the router and can be used directly by all wireless devices in the home network.

 The FRITZ!Repeater also makes cable TV offered by your cable provider (DVB-C) available in the home network in the form of an IP stream.
 That means that you do not have to miss your favorite show when another family member is already using the television.

 You can either connect the FRITZ!Repeater with your router via LAN or wireless LAN.
 Which connection type is best depends on the operational environment.

-1 Connecting the FRITZ!Repeater to the router via wireless LAN
+1 Connecting the FRITZ!Repeater to the router via Wi-Fi

 Fig.: Connection scenario for wireless bridge mode

-A wireless connection to the router makes sense if
+A Wi-Fi connection to the router makes sense if

-- you want to position the FRITZ!Repeater within the wireless range of the wireless router.
+- you want to position the FRITZ!Repeater within the Wi-Fi range of the wireless router.

 - you want to integrate a device without wireless support, for example an IPTV receiver, into the home network using a LAN port on the FRITZ!Repeater.

 - the FRITZ!Repeater should be repositioned quickly and easily if necessary.

-Just follow these steps: Connecting FRITZ!Repeater to a router from another manufacturer over wireless LAN
+Just follow these steps: Connecting FRITZ!Repeater to a router from another manufacturer via Wi-Fi

 2 Connecting the FRITZ!Repeater to the router via LAN